 The Block Erase operation is done on a block basis.
-Block address loading is accomplished in three cycles initiated by an Erase Setup command (60h).
+Block address loading is accomplished in three cycles (two cycles for S34ML01G2) initiated by an Erase Setup command (60h).
 Only the block address bits are valid while the page address bits are ignored.